 Shevlin is a tiny city located in the state of Minnesota.
 With a population of 142 people and just one neighborhood, Shevlin is the 515th largest community in Minnesota.

-Because occupations involving physical labor dominate the local economy, Shevlin is generally considered to be a blue-collar town.
-39.19% of the Shevlin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Shevlin, you'll notice that it is more blue-collar than most other communities in America.
+39.19% of Shevlin’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Shevlin is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Shevlin who work in sales jobs (20.27%), office and administrative support (9.46%), and healthcare suport services (8.11%).

 Of important note, Shevlin is also a city of artists.
 Shevlin has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Shevlin’s character.

-Telecommuters are a relatively large percentage of the workforce: 13.51% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Shevlin telecommute to their jobs.
+Overall, about 13.51% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Shevlin has relatively fewer families with younger children, and/or college students.
 Combined, this makes Shevlin a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.